iamwalter/azure_app_config/README.md

     }

-Afterwards, register the FeatureFilter by calling `service.addFeatureFilter(filter);`.
+Register the FeatureFilter by calling `service.addFeatureFilter(filter)`.
 The filters above are automatically registered.

+---